UrielMenalled/workshop-BayesianR/KnittedFiles/Lesson1_Introduction.md

-Baysian data analysis in R: Introduction
+Bayesian data analysis in R: Introduction
 ================

 Bayesian inference is a method for figuring out unknown quantities given some known facts.
 There are other inference methods for this, but what makes Bayesian inference special is that it uses probability to describe the uncertainty.
 It’s really just about using probability, where probability is a number between 0 and 1.
-Fundamentally, what Baysian analysis is doing is *updating* the probability distribution to reflect data.
+Fundamentally, what Bayesian analysis is doing is *updating* the probability distribution to reflect data.